hashicorp/terraform-provider-azurerm/website/docs/d/service_tags.html.markdown

 * `location` - (Required) The Azure Region where the Service Tags exists.
 This value is not used to filter the results, use `region` for that purpose instead.
 More information can be found here: [Service Tags URL parameters](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/servicetags/list#uri-parameters).

 * `service` - (Required) The type of the service for which address prefixes will be fetched.
+Available service tags can be found here: [Available service tags](https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview#available-service-tags).

 ---